Aerospace workers from Local 597 were locked out by their American-based employer just before Christmas in December 2016—almost 21 months ago.

 The employer was found guilty of bad faith bargaining in May 2017.
 Earlier this year it was found in violation of provincial labour laws for a second time, but has so far faced no consequences from the provincial government.

-They are trying to bust the union.
+They tried to bust the union.